 Collaborative methodology: My newer work entails an explicit methodological commitment to usefulness.
 In other words, I try to conduct research that will be of use to those who participate in it, in some cases directly and in other cases indirectly.
 Much social science research has been performed at the expense of, rather than to the benefit of, the people whose lives are being documented.
 My collaborative methodological approach attempts to change the paradigm of conventional information extraction from marginalized communities for scholarly benefit and instead engage people as actors with agency, rather than objects of research.
 In short, this means that stakeholders—people affected by the research puzzle itself—have been invited to participate in multiple levels of concept formation, rather than exclusively as data contributors, and will be reported back to at multiple stages of the project.

-I also do comparative social science research in secondary literatures, as well as focus groups and surveys.
-Each of these methods brings a unique angle of analysis to questions about identity, culture, and political particiation.
+I also do comparative social science research in secondary literatures, as well as qualitative interviews, focus groups and surveys.
+Each of these methods brings a unique angle of analysis to questions about identity, culture, and political participation.